metinsenturk/gatsby-starter-grommet-file/README.md

 - `indexText`: to show the text on top of the image, switch `enabled` to `true`. `picture` is retrieved from Unsplash, you can implement your own, or use a static image from Gatsby's site images, I preferred the Unplash random api.
 Other options are `daily`, `weekly`.
 - `headercolor`: The main/ light theme of the header color.
 Changing this will effect the reverse colors, and the colors of dark theme as well.
 Full color options are available at Grommet's [site](https://v2.grommet.io/components#Color).
 - `social`: The social usernames.
 This will be used in social links and share buttons.
 No need to use @, #, etc.

+## Contribution and Issues

+Please open up an issue follow general contribution guidelines to contibute.
+Contact with me at anytime!

+## Thank You!

+Thank all of these people for their open source content and their efforts!

+[@saracmert](https://github.com/saracmert):star:, [@Ganevru](https://github.com/Ganevru), [@Netlify Community](https://community.netlify.com/), [@Grommet](https://github.com/grommet) and all others in WWW.

 ## Author